freds-dev/ML4IM/README.md

 4. It defines a function `transform_epoch` to process the 'epoch' column of the selected data frame to extract numerical values.
 5. It renames columns in the selected data frame to match specific naming conventions.
 6. It adds columns for learning rates (`lr.pg0`, `lr.pg1`, `lr.pg2`) and writes the resulting data frame to a CSV file in the "results/cross-validation" directory with the project name as the filename.

-This script seems to be part of a data processing pipeline for YOLOv7 results, where it reads, selects, transforms, and organizes data for further analysis or visualization.

 #### `generate_box_plots.R`
 This script performs the following tasks: